mjb3/DPOMPs.jl/README.md

 ## Installation

 The package is not registered and must be added via the package manager Pkg.
-From the REPL type `]` to enter the Pkg mode and run:
+From the Julia REPL type `]` to enter the Pkg mode, and run:

 ```
 pkg> add https://github.com/mjb3/DPOMPs.jl